Aaron-Bopp/Obsidian-notes/me/notes/gender-dysphoria-bible/9 Presentational Dysphoria.md

 I, myself am very feminine in my preferred presentation, and I had a longing to wear dresses from when I was just five years old.
 I abhorred wearing suits, hating the way they fit on my body, since they always tugged in ways that felt very incorrect for what my body needed.
 I refused to wear any denim for most of my life because men’s jeans always felt so incorrect (women’s jeans and leggings, however, feel amazing).
 Then as I entered into transition and began to present more female, my dysphoria struck again in the ways my body did not conform to what women’s clothing was expecting (too much in the crotch, too wide and bulky in the shoulders, too large in the waist, not large enough in the chest).
 It wasn’t until the second year that I had experienced enough change in my shape to where women’s clothing was properly affirming of my shape.

 What does this look like?
 Well, it looks a lot like other common body image issues.
 A tendency to avoid anything form fitting, leaning towards softer fabrics and baggier clothes.
-A classic gender dysphoria trope is the kid who wears nothing but sweatpants and hoodies.
+A classic [[Gender Dysphoria]] trope is the kid who wears nothing but sweatpants and hoodies.
 Clothes will be oversized in order to keep them from hugging the body.
 AFABs may prefer to wear compressing sports bras in order to minimize their chests, and avoid anything with a tight waistline.

 [](https://twitter.com/DameKraft/status/1191555135756853249) [**![](https://genderdysphoria.fyi/tweets/DameKraft-3168e6c3dd.jpg)** ** Cherry Blossom ** @DameKraft ![Twitter Logo](https://genderdysphoria.fyi/tweets/logo.svg)](https://twitter.com/DameKraft)

-Feeling envious of other girls for being pretty is a thing that many many women feel.
-Dysphoria is a real headfuck of a layer on top of that feeling, yet I just wanna say that if you’re a trans woman feeling envious of another trans woman, that’s you being a actual woman.
+#Yes ==Feeling envious of other girls for being pretty is a thing that many many women feel.
+Dysphoria is a real headfuck of a layer on top of that feeling, yet I just wanna say that if you’re a trans woman feeling envious of another trans ==woman, that’s you being a actual woman.

 Internally it most often manifests as intense jealousy of the people you wish you could be.
 Jealousy over an influencer’s body shape, a strong desire for the outfit of a person on the street, and most especially envy of other trans people.
 This feeling often persists well into transition, because this sensation of wanting to be other people of your gender is actually completely natural, even for cis people.